Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API Breaking Changes**

-- Change `Bulles.getBubbleById()` API to Get a bubble by its ID in memory and if it is not found in server and then return a promise with The bubble {Bubble} found or null.
+- None.

 **API Changes**

+- Change `Bubbles.getBubbleById()` API to Get a bubble by its ID in memory and if it is not found in server and then return a promise with The bubble {Bubble} found or null.
-- Add `Bulles.getBubbleByJid()` API to Get a bubble by its JID in memory and if it is not found in server.
+- Change `Bubbles.getBubbleByJid()` API to Get a bubble by its JID in memory and if it is not found in server.
 It return a promise.

 **Others Changes**